unavi-xyz/unavi/docs/architecture/spaces.md

 This can be done statically or dynamically at runtime.

-Parent spaces can query into the child spaces for cross-space interactions (e.g., querying entities or mutating data).
+Parent spaces can query into the child spaces for cross-space interactions (e.g. querying entities or mutating data).
 This only applies to entities the child explicitly marks as public.

 ### Portals (Linking)